2025 Bicester Motion fire

 The Bicester Motion fire broke out at around 18:39 BST on 15 May 2025, at Hangar 79 at the Bicester Motion site on Bicester Airfield in Bicester, Oxfordshire.
-As of August 2025, the cause of the fire is unknown, with Thames Valley Police's Major Crime Unit continuing to investigate.
-The hangar held various vintage vehicles, including a Bedford 1960's mobile cinema bus, a 1968 Bristol RELH Red & White coach, and a Thirstywagon 1920's mobile bar.
+As of August 2025, the cause of the fire was unknown.
+The hangar held a variety of vintage vehicles.

-The fire killed three people – firefighters Jennie Logan and Martyn Sadler, and a member of the public, Bicester businessman and "close friend of the site" David Chester.
-Two other firefighters were taken to hospital with serious injuries, and have since been discharged.
-Tributes were paid to those who died, including church services and a moment of silence.
+The fire killed three people – two firefighters and a member of the public.
+Two other firefighters were taken to hospital with serious injuries.